 Pressed metal blocks are usually compact and heavy.
 For small and loose blocks, a metal crusher may be used directly depending on the machine model and feeding size.
 For large, dense or mixed metal blocks, Haoxing engineers usually recommend using a twin shaft shredder as the first step.

 The shredder breaks the pressed blocks into smaller pieces through low-speed and high-torque cutting.
 This pre-treatment reduces the pressure on the downstream crusher and makes the feeding process more stable.
 After shredding, the material enters the metal crusher for further size reduction.
-The crushed output can then be separated by magnetic separator or eddy current separator according to the material type.
+The crushed output can then be separated by magnetic separators or eddy current separators according to the material type.

 Recommended Equipment Configuration